IO2024FTIMS/SKPH/README.md

 For more complex functionality that may require multiple `feature/**` branches:

 - Create an `epic/<name_of_the_epic>` branch to develop related features.
-- Develop smaller `feature/**` branches and merge them into the `epic` branch without worrying about the CI checks and branch protection rules.
+- Develop smaller `feature/**` branches and merge them into the `epic` branch without needing to pass CI checks or follow branch protection rules.
 - When the `epic` branch is ready for integration into `main`, ensure it meets all the above requirements.